-As the children progress through Key Stage 2, the main focus is centred towards enriching comprehension skills.
+As the children progress through school, the main focus moves towards enriching comprehension skills.
 We are passionate about not only teaching children to decode the words on the page, but gain a deeper understanding of what they are reading.
 Guided Reading has proved to be one of the most successful strategies in drawing out pupils’ knowledge and understanding of various texts and helps to promote a love of reading for pleasure.
-Pupils in Key Stage 2 participate in daily Guided Reading sessions and are exposed to a diverse range of stimulating texts.
-Working as part of a small group, the pupils work with the teacher or teaching assistant and explore sections of text through effective questioning.
-Fun follow-up tasks are key in ensuring that the pupils can apply their knowledge and understanding and demonstrate that they have truly mastered that specific text.
+This approach is used alongside explicit reading lessons, shared and modelled reading.

 In Year 5 we have a pupil premium funded intervention called 'Premiere League Football Reading Challenge.'
 These sessions are dynamic and engaging, particularly for the boys, as we are fortunate to have activities delivered by Leicester City Football Club Education Coaches.
 Pupils receive match tickets for their achievements and progress which motivates pupils to develop a positive approach to reading.